-1.3 Description of the "Eliane Natural Gas Fuel Switch Project"
+1.3 "Eliane Natural Gas fuel switch project"

 Eliane is a porcelain producer having six production units in Brazil.
-The company operates in a wet milling system, where the clay is mixed with water and triturated by ceramic spheres of high density, resulting in a liquid called slip.
+The company operates a wet milling system, where the clay is mixed with water and triturated by ceramic spheres of high density, resulting in a liquid called slip.
 The slip is dried out (atomised) by spray dryers resulting in round particles of equal size.
-The project activity consists in the investments to adapt the existing equipment to the use of natural gas instead of fuel oil and coal at two production units of Eliane.
+The project activity consists in the investments to adapt the existing equipment to the use of natural gas instead of fuel oil and coal at two of Eliane's production units.

-The project is restricted to the Criciúma (here after referred as Eliane IV) and Cocal do Sul units (here after referred as Eliane I, II III and V).
+The project is restricted to the Criciúma (here after referred as Eliane IV) and Cocal do Sul units (hereafter referred as Eliane I, II III and V).
 The Criciúma and Cocal do Sul started operation in 1960.
 Both units have used fuel oil and cooking coal as the main energy source in all the spray dryers and the refractory tunnel kiln up to the year 2001.
 Since December 2000, seven spray dryers located at Criciúma and Cocal do Sul and one refractory tunnel kiln located at Cocal do Sul have been converted from fuel oil use (and coal use for one dryer) to the use of natural gas.
 Further two spray dryers will be converted in this year and conversion is expected to be completed in December 2006.

-The estimated amount of GHG emission reductions from the project is calculated to be 138 555 tonnes CO_2 equivalents (tCO2e) during the first renewable 7-year crediting period (with the potential of being renewed twice selected), resulting in estimated average annual emission reductions of 19 794 tCO2e.
+The estimated amount of GHG emission reductions from the project are 131 796 tonnes CO2 equivalents (tCO2e) during the first renewable 7-year crediting period (with the potential of being renewed twice), resulting in estimated average annual emission reductions of 18 828 tCO2e.